kartikkumar/dustsim-old/README.md

 DustSim is a tool that can be used to study the dynamics of dust particles in planetary environments.

-This toolbox is written iuusing the following open-source libraries:
+This toolbox was authored using the following open-source libraries:

 - Eigen (http://eigen.tuxfamily.org/)
 - Boost (http://www.boost.org)